dmikushin/dmikushin/README.md

 - 👋 Hi, I’m @dmikushin
-- 👀 I’m interested in GPU computing, eyetracking research, electronics, financial markets software and numerical simulations of many kinds
+- 👀 I’m interested in GPU computing, eyetracking research, electronics, compiler technology, financial markets software and numerical simulations of many kinds
 - 🌱 I’m currently learning quantum computing
 - 💞️ I’m looking to collaborate on hard challenges that can make the world better
 - 📫 How to reach me: [mikush.in](https://mikush.in)